XANi/go-yamlcfg/README.md

 }
 ```

+if `GetDefaultConfig()` returns empty string, config will not be created

 ## helpers

 Default config (and any sub-dirs leading to it) will be created at first entry of cfgFiles, then loaded